Working class in the United States: Recent history

 Median annual salaries across educational levels varied by a factor of about 3.

 Median accumulated household wealth across educational levels varied by a factor of over 50.

 Since the 1970s, economic and occupational insecurity has become a major problem for American workers, their families, and their communities, to a much greater extent than their counterparts in peer countries.
 According to Matthew Desmond, the U.S. "offers some of the lowest wages in the industrialized world" which has "swelled the ranks of the working poor, most of whom are thirty-five or older."
 Jonathan Hopkin writes that the United States took the lead in implementing the neoliberal agenda in the 1980s, making it "the most extreme case of the subjection of society to the brute force of the market."
 As such, he argues this made the United States an outlier with economic inequality hitting "unprecedented levels for the rich democracies."
+Marie Gottschalk argues that "the downward slide of so many poor and working class people in the United States," and the precarious position of many in the middle class, has been "misunderstood, ignored, dismissed or mischaracterized," and helps explain the rise of Donald Trump and Bernie Sanders, much to the bafflement of the political establishment and mainstream media.

 While outsourcing, the busting and decline of unionization and welfare supports, the rise of immigration, the prison-industrial complex, and unemployment have brought increased competition and considerable economic insecurity to working-class employees in the "traditional" blue-collar fields, there is an increasing demand for service personnel, including clerical and retail occupations.
 Sociologist Gosta Esping-Anderson describes these supervised service occupations as "junk jobs," as they fail to pay living wages in the face of asset and price inflation, fail to pay benefits, are often insecure, unstable, or temporary, and provide little work control and little opportunity for skill development or advancement.
 In contrast to other expensive countries with higher proportions of quality jobs, the U.S. has developed an economy where two-thirds of jobs do not require or reward higher education; the other one-third of jobs consist largely in managing the junk job workers.
 At the same time, political economist Radhika Desai says that working people have been encouraged, but not always permitted, to supplement their inadequate incomes with credit.